Non-smooth stochastic gradient descent using smoothing functions: Case

 We also need to assume that the expected squared derivative of $\tilde{\phi}$ does not exceed a positive quantity that inversely depends on the smoothing parameter~$\mu$.

 \begin{assumption} For all~$x\in\Xcal$ and for all~$\mu>0$, the gradient of~$\Tilde{\phi}(\psi(x,\xi),\mu)$ satisfies

 for some~$G_2>0$. \end{assumption}

-We note that Assumption~\ref{proposition: compositional: tilde_phi} is satisfied when using smoothing functions $\phi$ of the types shown in Section~\ref{section: smoothing function} (see~\eqref{function: |.|} and~\eqref{function: Hinge}), which correspond to functions of type~$\lvert\cdot\rvert$ and~$\max\{0,\cdot\}$.
+We note that Assumption~\ref{proposition: compositional: tilde_phi} is satisfied when using smoothing functions $\tilde{\phi}$ of the types shown in Section~\ref{section: smoothing function} (see~\eqref{function: |.|} and~\eqref{function: Hinge}), which correspond to functions of type~$\lvert\cdot\rvert$ and~$\max\{0,\cdot\}$.
 In such cases,~$\phi'(\psi(x,\xi),\mu)$ is a multiple of~$1/\mu$ of~$\psi(x,\xi)$, and Assumption~\ref{proposition: compositional: tilde_phi} is met as long as~$\psi(x,\xi)$ is bounded.
 Hence, Assumption~\ref{proposition: compositional: tilde_phi} is a combination of the boundness of $\psi(x,\xi)$ and the properties of the smoothing function~$\tilde{\phi}(\cdot,\mu)$.

 Using these two assumptions, we can ensure the bounded second moment of the smoothing gradient and thus confirm that Assumption~\ref{assumption: bounded variance} is valid in this compositional setting. \begin{proposition} Suppose Assumptions \ref{assumption: compositional: nabla_psi} and~\ref{proposition: compositional: tilde_phi} hold.
 Additionally, assume that~$\psi(x,\xi^1)$ is sampled independently from $\nabla_x \psi(x,\xi^2)$.
-Then, the smoothing gradient satisfies \end{proposition} \begin{proof} By the definition of the smoothing gradient estimate~\eqref{eq: grad_ftilde} and the independence of~$\xi^1$ and~ $\xi^2$, we have the following equalities
+Then, the smoothing gradient satisfies \end{proposition} \begin{proof} By the definition of the smoothing gradient estimate~\eqref{eq: grad_ftilde}, and since~$\tilde{\phi}'(\psi(x,\xi^1),\mu)$ is a scalar, together with the independence of~$\xi^1$ and~$\xi^2$, we have the following equalities

 The final bound can be determined from Assumptions~\ref{assumption: compositional: nabla_psi} and \ref{proposition: compositional: tilde_phi}. \end{proof}